LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_representation.rst

   :alt: Cell Faces

-  Constituent faces of a cell in 2D and 3D respectively. the constituent faces of a 3D cell are 2D topological entities, such as, *triangles* or *quads*, depending on the cell type.
-The faces of a 2D cell are 1D topological entities, i.e., *segments*.
+  Constituent faces of a cell in 2D and 3D respectively. the constituent faces of a 3D cell are 2D topological entities, such as *triangles* or *quads*, depending on the cell type.
+The faces of a 2D cell are 1D topological entities, i.e. *segments*.

 .. admonition:: Face Types